Noviat/account_ebics/account_ebics/README.rst

 Please open an issue on https://github.com/Noviat/account_ebics to report missing EBICS File Formats.

-For File Formats of type 'Downloads' you can also specifiy a 'Download Process Method'.
+For File Formats of type 'Downloads' you can also specify a 'Download Process Method'.

 This is the method that will be executed when hitting the 'Process' button on the downloaded file.